 Migrapap Side Effects

-Note: This page contains information about the side effects of acetaminophen / dichloralphenazone / isometheptene mucate.
-Some of the dosage forms included on this document may not apply to the brand name Migrapap.
+Note: This document contains side effect information about acetaminophen / dichloralphenazone / isometheptene mucate.
+Some of the dosage forms listed on this page may not apply to the brand name Migrapap.

 For the Consumer